 The breathable woven upper of these shoes is reinforced with a foot-hugging sock liner and stretchy attached tongue, while the handy pull tab at the back makes them easy to don and doff.
 The 8mm drop is slightly more than some other shoes on this list but amply supports squats, reverse lunges, mountain climbers and even spider planks, especially in conjunction with the springy Propelium midsole.
 So what really makes this shoe worthy of the step-up badge?
 A rather subjective quality: the well-crafted yet seamless style simply pops, wears well outside the gym and is available in more than 20 colors.

-Released earlier this month, the Fuse sneaks much of what the industry has learned makes an ideal workout shoe into a unique-looking package with a wallet-friendly price tag.
+The latest fitness shoe from Puma sneaks much of what the industry has learned makes an ideal workout shoe into a unique-looking package with a wallet-friendly price tag.
 We’re talking minimal drop (in this case 4mm) and a wide toe box for stability when going heavy; a grippy sole and TPU heel clip for traction and support during high-intensity moves; a tough mesh upper that stands up to rope climbs and floor work.
 Bonus: Alongside the Fuse’s launch, Puma announced partnerships with a diverse group of wellness-first organizations, including AfroBrutality, Barbells for Boobs and The OUT Foundation.

 Best Gym Shoes for CrossFit and HIIT